ialnazer/SoftiaTest/README.md

 - When you clicked Attach, a window will open, In this just click on Add button, select the database .mdf and .ldf files and add it

-- Refresh your databases, now you can the FormationPlus DB
+- Refresh your databases, now you can access the FormationPlus DB

 - Run Test Softia.exe